 Curated by: Patricio Orellana

-Exhibition Design: Daniela Thomas, Felipe Tassara e Iván Rösler
+Exhibition Design: Daniela Thomas, Felipe Tassara and Iván Rösler

 Production: Julieta Potenze